imagineLife/saywhat-api/server/README.md

   - this will update the api to return errors to the client during unforeseen db down time

 ## CRUD Accounts
-As an client with "admin" type user credentials, I can
-- [ ] Get List of user accounts
-  - [ ] email address
-  - [ ] last login date
-  - [ ] user name
-  - [ ] date created
-As a client with "user" type credentials I can
+As a user I can
 - [ ] Create my account with attributes
   - [ ] first name
   - [ ] last name